FaranOrg/CN-Guided-Practice/README.md

 1. Make the clock say hello to you instead.
    1. For example, my clock will say 'Hello, Faran!'

+## Do this after

+1. Run `git commit -m "Made the clock say hello to me"`
+1. Run `git push`

+If anything goes wrong here, please ask for assistance.

 ------

 # First time here?
 Do the following.